Wondering how to be self-motivated? It’s normal to feel like you don’t know how to find your groove; it happens to everyone at some point.

 Answer This Last Question To Help Find Your Self-Motivation

-Okay, you now have the basics for a strong foundation to build self- motivation.
+Okay, you now have the basics for a solid foundation to build self-motivation.
 But there is one more question to answer!

 What do you need to do next?

 Remember, no matter what method you choose, self-motivation is built on the foundation of choice.
-We must choose to create motivation; it has to originate from inside of our own thoughts and determination.
+We must choose to create motivation; it has to originate from inside our thoughts and determination.

-Increasing self-awareness around the things that keep your motivation blocked, like physical health is vital.
-Facing your own insecurities that keep you from moving forward is a key factor.
+Increasing self-awareness around the things that keep your motivation blocked, like physical health, is vital.
+Facing your insecurities that keep you from moving forward is a key factor.
 Focusing on your goals and visualizing your future self enjoying the results of your hard work can be very motivating.

 Undeniably, we are all making daily choices to stay stuck or move forward with self-motivation.
-There will be easy days and there will be difficult days.
-The important thing is to make the choice to move forward, even if it is just an inch.
+There will be easy days, and there will be difficult days.
+The important thing is to choose to move forward, even if it is just an inch.